 The skates Victorians strapped onto their boots probably looked like the one at upper right - a new style invented in Massachusetts in 1863 by a James Plimpton.
 For some reason, the name is spelled Plympton in this old ad.

 This 'rocking' skate allowed people to turn corners by leaning into the curve.
 Earlier versions pretty much only allowed skaters to roll in a straight line, leading to frequent accidents and injuries.

 I love talking about this book and Victorian times.
 If you'd like me to visit a group you're part of, click here to drop me an email.

 I give fun talks about our ancestors' lives – and their amorous escapades.

 Naughty goings-on were more common than you might think!

-PS I love pen-and-ink drawings like the ones on this page from the days before photos arrived in newspapers.
+PS I love pen-and-ink drawings like the one below from the days before newspapers could print photos.
 Huge thanks to the people who set up the wonderful newspaper archive at Papers Past, allowing everyone access to these appealing treasures from the past.